AAICPSP

 Our Mission

-To provide pastoral supervision and oversight of enhanced care for clinicians and caregivers of the sick (both physically and mentally), hurt and dying.
+To provide pastoral supervision and oversight of enhanced care for clinicians and caregivers of the sick (both physically and mentally), hurt and dying

-• We organize and supervise individuals and groups of these clinicians and caregivers who provide care at churches, prisons, hospitals, nursing homes, hospice organizations and more through meetings, presentations, and training.
+• We organize and supervise individuals and groups of these clinicians and caregivers who provide care at Churches, prisons, hospitals, Nursing homes, Hospice organizations and more through meetings, presentations, and training.

 Our History

 In November 1999, six Korean Chaplains traveled to St. John Episcopal Hospital in Far Rockaway, Queens, New York; one of the health care facilities of the Episcopal Health Services (EHS).
-They were to be trained under Rev. Dr. Richard Liew, who was the Director for the Pastoral Care Department, in Clinical Pastoral Education(CPE).
+They were to be trained under Rev. Dr. Richard Liew, who was the Director for the Pastoral Care Department, in Clinical Pastoral Education (CPE).
 This was the forerunner for indigenous Clinical Pastoral Education.
 The Indigenous CPE program provides clinical training in pastoral care within a specific cultural context.
-The program was developed by Rev. Dr. Liew with the ......
-(Read More)
+The program was developed by Rev. Dr. Liew with the collaboration of The College of Pastoral Supervision and Psychotherapy, New York – New Jersey Chapter (CPSP NY-NJ Chapter).
+The Chapter was under the leadership of Rev. Dr. John DeVelder and Rev. Dr. Steven Voytovich at that time.
+Since then, indigenous CPE has been expanded to other countries in the world.

-Copyright © 2023 AAICPSP - All Rights Reserved.
+Copyright © 2026 AAICPSP - All Rights Reserved.